-Connecting to a vCenter Single Sign On Server
+Connecting to a vCenter Single Sign-On Server

-When a vCenter Single Sign On client connects to a vCenter Single Sign On server, it must specify the server URL as the endpoint for the token request message.
+When a vCenter Single Sign-On client connects to a vCenter Single Sign-On server, it must specify the server URL as the endpoint for the token request message.
 The endpoint specification uses the following format:

-https://hostname|IPaddress:7444/ims/STSService
+https://hostname|IPaddress/STS/STSService

-The port number and path suffix (7444/ims/STSService) is required.
-7444 is the default port number.
+The path suffix (STS/STSService) is required.
 See "Sending a Request for a Security Token" on page 36 for an example of setting the endpoint for a token request.
-You can change the port number during vCenter Single Sign On Server installation.